DonaldoAyala/windows-subsystem-for-linux/README.md

 # windows-subsystem-for-linux
-This repository will contain some useful scripts for WSL ans WSL2
+This repository will contains some useful scripts for WSL